Alexander Harkavy: Biography

 Harkavy published in lithograph form one issue of a Yiddish newspaper, Die Tzeit (The Time), the first Jewish newspaper in Canada.
 He also wrote the first history of the Jews in Canada.
-Back in the United States he participated in the activities of the anarchist group Pionire der Frayhayt (Pioneers of Liberty).
+Back in the United States he participated in the activities of the anarchist group Pioneers of Liberty.
 In Baltimore he published Der Idisher Progres (Jewish Progress) in 1890.
 He was one of the contributors to the Jewish Encyclopedia.

 Harkavy also worked on translating Scripture into English, starting with Genesis (published 1915), then Psalms (1915), then The Twenty-Four Books of the Holy Scriptures According to the Masoretic Text (1916), with reprintings following.

 Work on Yiddish

 It is partly due to Harkavy's work that Yiddish today is regarded as a language.
 His Yiddish dictionaries show that its vocabulary is as ample as that of the average modern language, and that, if lacking in technical terms, it is richer in idiomatic and characteristic expressions.